Alexey Manikovsky: Russian revolution

 He was close to part of the Duma opposition, one of the leaders of which, N. V. Nekrasov, during the February Revolution, read Manikovsky to the role of military dictator.
 Since March 6, 1917 - Assistant Secretary of War.
 He temporarily managed the Ministry of War after the resignation of A.I.
-Guchkov (late April - early May 1917) and after serving on leave - the actual resignation - A.I.
+Guchkov (late April – early May 1917) and after serving on leave – the actual resignation – A.I.
 Verkhovsky (October 1917).
 October 25, 1917 was arrested in the Winter Palace along with the ministers of the Provisional Government.
 At the end of October he was released and took over the technical leadership of the military department under the Bolshevik government.
 He tried to preserve the remnants of the fighting capacity of the army, opposed the election of commanders, in connection with which he was accused of disloyalty and was arrested again on November 20, 1917 (together with the chief of the General Staff V.V.
 Marushevsky).
 10 days later he was released.

-He served in the Red Army, in 1918-1919 - head of the Artillery Directorate, head of the Central Supply Department of the Red Army (1.06 - 08/14/1918).
+He served in the Red Army, in 1918–1919 as head of the Artillery Directorate, head of the Central Supply Department of the Red Army (January 6 to August 14, 1918).
 He was a permanent member of the Artillery Committee.
 In many respects, it was to him that the Bolsheviks were obliged to create their own artillery and organize an ammunition supply system for the army.
 In January 1920 he was sent on a business trip to Tashkent; heading there, he died in a train accident.